These terms & conditions apply to all relationships between Rotterdam School of Management B.V. and Clients registering for an RSM B.V. Programme.

 Rotterdam School of Management B.V., including its subsidiary RSM Executive Education B.V.

-The (signed) legal document with which a Client accepts these terms & conditions.
+The (signed) document with which a Client accepts these terms & conditions.

 Clients who have completed either a Degree Programme, a Bachelor of Science, Master of Science or PhD at RSM or Erasmus University Rotterdam.
-Or Clients who have completed one executive education programme with a duration of more than 40 hours at RSM;
+Or Clients who have completed an Open Programme with a duration of more than 40 hours at RSM.

 Proof of successful completion of a Programme.

 A natural person participating in a Programme on the basis of an Agreement.

 All material provided by RSM to Client within the context of a Programme.